ichuang/edx-documentation/en_us/shared/reaching_learners/design_for_mobile.rst

   through too many "markers" with no real course content is not a good experience for mobile users.

-* If you make JavaScript or CSS changes to course components using XML, be aware that components might not render in the same way on a mobile device as they do in the desktop.
-EdX recommends that you create and edit components in Studio rather than editing them in XML, to ensure that components render reliably on both mobile and desktop.
+* If you create course components using XML, make sure your JavaScript and CSS are compliant.
+You should verify that all components render correctly in the edX Android and iPhone apps as well as directly in the LMS, because previewing from Studio is not available for components created outside of Studio

 .. _Testing Your Course For Mobile Devices: